gthompson333/very_good_coffee_app/README.md

 # very_good_coffee_app

-[![style: very good analysis][very_good_analysis_badge]][very_good_analysis_link] A Flutter app that allows a user to load, favorite, and save coffee images from a remote network endpoint.
+[![style: very good analysis][very_good_analysis_badge]][very_good_analysis_link] A Flutter app that allows a user to load a coffee image from a remote network endpoint.

+In addition, the user can tap a "favorite" button to store the image in the devices local photo gallery.

+The user can also tap a "photos" button to see all of the user's favorite photos that are stored in the device's local photo gallery.

 The app is designed to run on both iOS and Android.
-The Web, MacOS, Windows and Linux are not currently supported.

 ## Minimum User Requirements
 As a user, I should be able to:

 - Open the app and load a new coffee image from the network.